Skip to content

 Proof Mining Seminar

-The Proof Mining Seminar is a joint LOS/ILDS seminar, featuring talks on recent results in proof mining.
+The Proof Mining Seminar is a joint LOS/IMAR/ILDS seminar, featuring talks on recent results in proof mining.

 Proof mining is a paradigm of research, concerned with the extraction of hidden finitary and combinatorial content from proofs that make use of highly infinitary principles.
 The new information is obtained after a logical analysis, using proof-theoretic tools, and can be both of a quantitative nature, such as algorithms and effective bounds, as well as of a qualitative nature, such as uniformities in the bounds or weakenings of the premises.